An induction cooktop produces high amounts of EMF radiation, which can be dangerous for your health, say, experts.

 Gas and Propane Stoves

-Gas and propane stoves are, unquestionably, the best alternative to induction cooktops.
+Unquestionably, gas and propane stoves are the best alternatives to induction cooktops.
 They don’t emit EMF, which makes them completely safe to use when it comes to EMF-induced health risks.

-If that’s the case, you can choose to get an infrared cooktop.
+If that’s the case for you, choose an infrared cooktop.

 Most modern hotplates and ceramic topped stoves are designed to use infrared technology.